Morning Girls with Kris and Korina: Awards

-Controversy
+Controversies

 Morning Girls became controversial when Kris accused a congressman of being disrespectful to the military in connection with the Oakwood mutiny, while Korina referred to Representative Clavel Martinez as bastos (rude).
 They were asked to attend a Congressional hearing to explain their statements, but they refused to attend on the legislator's first and second invitation.
 On the third invitation, Sanchez still refused but Aquino decided to show-up.
 As a result, Aquino was cleared, while Rep. Martinez asked that Korina show up or face repercussion.
 The controversy led to the exchange of statements between Representative Martinez and her fellow legislators and Kapisanan ng mga Brodkaster ng Pilipinas.
 The issue even caused the Martinez' Political clan of Cebu to ask Mar Roxas to make amends with Representative Martinez, so the latter would endorse Roxas' candidacy at Cebu.

 Cancellation

-The show officially ended on May 28, 2004 when the network decided to tap Sanchez for Rated K, a news-magazine program on the station's Sunday slot, after Sharon temporarily went off-air due to Sharon Cuneta's pregnancy.
+The show officially ended on May 28, 2004, when the network decided to tap Sanchez for Rated K, a news-magazine program on the station's Sunday slot, after Sharon temporarily went off-air due to Sharon Cuneta's pregnancy.
 Even if it originally served as an interim replacement for Sharon, it managed to last for 18 years because of its dedicated following, albeit rebranding as Rated Korina by 2020.
 Morning Girls was replaced by Good Morning, Kris – also hosted by Aquino – on May 31, 2004.